Jane Wooster Scott

-Jane Wooster Scott is an American painter who was named by Guinness Book of World Records as the most reproduced artist in America.
+Jane Wooster Scott is an American painter, who was named by Guinness Book of World Records as the most reproduced artist in America.
 She started painting at the age of 35 and has never had a lesson.
-Her works hang on permanent display at the American embassies in Portugal and Australia and have hung at the US White House.
+Her works hang on permanent display at the American embassies in Portugal and Australia, and have hung at the US White House.
 She has sold works to Carol Burnett, Charlton Heston, Paul Newman, Arnold Schwarzenegger, Nancy Sinatra, Sylvester Stallone and many others.

+Career

+Jane Wooster Scott began her painting career at age 35, with no formal artistic training.
+She quickly gained recognition for her Americana-themed works, often depicting idyllic rural life with vibrant color and intricate detail.
+Her popularity soared when she was named the most reproduced artist in America by the Guinness Book of World Records, surpassing even Pablo Picasso in print sales.
+Her paintings are on permanent display at American embassies in Portugal and Australia, and have been featured at the White House.
+Over the years, her works have been collected by a wide array of celebrities, including Paul Newman, Sylvester Stallone, Oprah Winfrey, and Elizabeth Taylor, among others.